Know when not to say NO to EXERCISE!!

 The beauty of weight-bearing exercise is you can do it anytime, anywhere.
 Walk between concourses at the airport.
 Choose hotels with a gym so you can walk on the treadmill.
 Ask the concierge about good places to run or walk near the hotel.
 Practice the exercises listed in tip one in your hotel room.
 Plan walking meetings.

 Traffic keeps me on the road because of which I can’t hit the road!

 You can exercise in the home or office gym.
 While It is nice to exercise at the gym but it isn’t necessary for every workout.
 Try a 15-minute HIIT routine before work.
 You can hit the gym on the weekends.
 Alternatively, you can join a gym near your job and head there for exercise.
-When your finished traffic will likely be lighter, so you’ll get home at about the same time.
+When your finish traffic will likely be lighter, so you’ll get home at about the same time.

 I don’t have the stamina!

 I only have 15 or 20 minutes free in my day.
 That’s not really enough time, so why bother?
 HIIT or high-intensity interval training lets you do more in less time.
 Mix periods of high-intensity exercise (think 8 or above on a scale of 1 to 10) with rest or slower-paced exercise.
 An example would be alternate sprints with walking.
 HIIT can be as effective as longer periods of exercise.
 15 minutes of HIIT is equivalent to 30 minutes of steady-state exercise.
 What’s more, you quickly build stamina and torch mega calories.